CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-18.md

 ## Review

 In this lab, you:
-- Simulated persistence by adding a startup registry key.
+- Simulated a persistence attack by adding a startup registry key.
 - Created and executed a PowerShell script to mimic DNS-based C2 activity.
-- Queried and analyzed Security Events in Microsoft Sentinel.
+- Queried and analyzed Security Events in Microsoft Sentinel using KQL.
-- Built and configured a scheduled analytics rule to detect registry-based persistence.
+- Configured a scheduled analytics rule to detect registry-based persistence.
-- Mapped relevant entities for investigation and generated alerts.
+- Mapped entities for investigation and generated alerts.
-- Investigated incidents and reviewed evidence in the Microsoft Defender portal.
+- Investigated an incident, reviewed evidence, and managed incident properties in the Microsoft Defender portal.

 ## You have successfully completed the lab.
 Click on Next to Continue